 - Executive share ownership: Executive officers, particularly the CEO and other members of the Csuite, should hold a meaningful common share interest in the companies they manage.
 In our view, one of the best ways to reduce (not eliminate) governance risk is by aligning the economic interest of managers running a business to that of shareholders.
 While investors may, at times, disagree on the best performance metrics to include in compensation schemes, the vast majority expect senior officers to build significant common share ownership during their tenure at the company.
-Where executive officer share ownership was low relative to an officer's total compensation and relative to an officer's tenure at the company, we asked boards to promote share ownership by considering either: (a) settling incentive compensation in common shares as opposed to cash, or (b) modifying executive share ownership requirements to exclude credit for any unvested compensation awards (such as performance or restricted share units) that are being used to satisfy a company's share ownership requirements. - Performance measures used and target-setting: CCGG does not typically recommend specific performance metrics to be used within a company's compensation structure.
-We do, however, encourage boards to link compensation outcomes to performance measures that are within management's control or influence, and which incentivize long-term value creation.
-No compensation metric or measure is perfect; therefore, we expect boards to regularly review the most significant performance measures driving compensation outcomes and consider whether these measures are driving the right behaviours.
-For instance, in 2021, we asked questions when measures such as earnings before interest, taxes, depreciation and amortization (EBITDA) were used to determine a meaningful portion of executive compensation and if superior EBITDA performance had not translated into superior per-share financial performance.
-Similarly, when boards incorporate a series of short-term (typically one year) performance targets into long-term incentive compensation plans, we inquire whether they have considered assessing performance over a time horizon exceeding one year.
-For example, we ask questions when total shareholder return (TSR) is assessed over three one-year time periods. - Compensation structure: Executive compensation is often, to a great extent, paid in the form of longterm, equity-linked or share-based instruments such as stock options, performance share units (PSUs) and restricted share units (RSUs).
+Where executive officer share ownership was low relative to an officer's total compensation and relative to an officer's tenure at the company, we asked boards to promote share ownership by either: (a) settling share-based awards in common shares as opposed to cash, or (b) modifying executive share ownership requirements to exclude credit for any unvested compensation awards (such as performance or restricted share units) that are being used to satisfy a company's share ownership requirements. - Compensation structure: Executive compensation is often, to a great extent, granted in the form of long-term, equity-linked or share-based instruments such as stock options, performance share units (PSUs) and restricted share units (RSUs).
 CCGG Members generally prefer the inclusion of full-value awards such as RSUs and PSUs within compensation structures over stock options.
-In 2021, in cases where stock options were a major component of compensation and where the company operated in an industry in which share prices are frequently and significantly impacted by factors beyond management's control (e.g. commodity prices), we asked boards to explain their rationale for emphasizing stock options within the compensation structure.
-In these cases, we also inquire how boards limit stock option awards (particularly during depressions in commodity or business cycles) to manage shareholder dilution and avoid the risk of unduly-excessive compensation being awarded to management teams based on factors beyond their control.
+In 2022, in cases where stock options were a major component of compensation and where the company operated in an industry in which share prices are frequently and significantly impacted by factors beyond management's control (e.g. commodity prices), we asked boards to explain their rationale for emphasizing stock options within the compensation structure.
+We also inquired how boards limit stock option awards (particularly during depressions in commodity or business cycles) to manage shareholder dilution and avoid the risk of unduly-excessive compensation being awarded to management teams based on factors beyond their control.
 To the extent possible, compensation should be structured to reward management skill as opposed to luck.